Skip to main content

 We want to continue to build the ecosystem of entrepreneurship and innovation and economic development.
 The Discovery District is supposed to be about discovery, but it’s also about creating jobs for Prince George's County and College Park.

-Use Discovery District to…
+Use Discovery District Maryland to…

 • Find a lab/office for my venture

-The Discovery District is the home to dozens of businesses, startups, federal government agencies, and the first WeWork at a university campus.
+The Discovery District Maryland is the home to dozens of businesses, startups, federal government agencies, and the first WeWork at a university campus.
 If you are in need of a lab or office for your venture and want to leverage the benefits of being part of a vibrant community and home of the state's flagship institution, then please contact Sarah Miller from the Terrapin Development Company at smiller@terrapindevelopment.com.

 • Find and invest in startups

-One of the tenants of the Discovery District is the Investment Manager for the Maryland Momentum Fund, as well as for the Dingman Center Angels.
+One of the tenants of the Discovery District Maryland is the Investment Manager for the Maryland Momentum Fund, as well as for the Dingman Center Angels.
 To connect with these resources, contact Stan Smith at stsmith7@umd.edu.

 • Find innovation events

-A variety of entrepreneurship events are hosted in the Discovery District each year.
+A variety of entrepreneurship events are hosted in the Discovery District Maryland each year.
 Events and other happenings taking place in this community can be found on the Discovery District Partnership Linktree.

 • Get advice for my venture

-The Discovery District is the home of the Director of Faculty Startup Support, UM Ventures Entrepreneurs-in-Residence (EIRs), and the Maryland Small Business Development Center.
+The Discovery District Maryland is the home of the Director of Faculty Startup Support, UM Ventures Entrepreneurs-in-Residence (EIRs), and the Maryland Small Business Development Center.
 To receive business advice from the Director of Faculty Startup Support, contact Alla McCoy at acmccoy@umd.edu.
 If you are affiliated with the University of Maryland as a student, faculty, or an alumnus, you can schedule an appointment with an EIR.
 If you are launching or have a current venture in the state of Maryland, you can receive free business counseling through the SBDC.

 • Identify/apply for funding & grants

-If your venture is seeking funding and/or grants, there are several resources located within the Discovery District that may be of assistance.
+If your venture is seeking funding and/or grants, there are several resources located within the Discovery District Maryland that may be of assistance.
 The SBDC team can provide information regarding available loans, grants, and other funding sources.
 The Director of Faculty Startup Support also can provide guidance on available funding sources for research grants and more.
 Please contact Alla McCoy at acmccoy@umd.edu, if you are a UMD professor or graduate student.

 • Launch my venture